Below are brief descriptions of the many clubs and organizations supported by SAVMA and corresponding contact information.

 Wildlife, Aquatic, Zoo Animal, and Exotic Medicine Organization (WAZE)

-Annually, the WAZE society holds a Spring Symposium, which brings in speakers from around the country to discuss current events and issues specific to the year’s topic.
+Annually, WAZE holds a Fall Symposium, which brings in speakers from around the country to discuss current events and issues specific to the year’s topic.
 The Symposium is open to all members of the campus and community.
-Recent Symposium themes included: